fortify-presales/IWA/README.md

 The example workflow runs on every push to the *master* branch and on every "pull request" that is created.

-It makes use of the [Fortify GitHub Actions](https://github.com/marketplace/actions/fortify-on-demand-scan)
+It makes use of the [Fortify GitHub Actions](https://github.com/marketplace/actions/fortify-on-demand-scan).

+There are also additional user-initiated workflows than can be run ad-hoc for executing individual static or dynamic scans.

 ### GitLab CI/CD